The Australian Antarctic Division needs highly-skilled and passionate people to support Australia’s activities on the icy continent.

 I am an Australian citizen located overseas – am I eligible to apply?

 Yes, your application is most welcome.
-You will need to be available to participate in the necessary screening steps outlined above during those timeframes.
+You will need to be available to participate in the necessary screening steps outlined above.

 Any costs incurred in travelling to Australia to participate in any of these steps will be at your own expense.